 "I'm not young enough to know everything."
 (J.M Barrie)

-Librarian2.0 competencies I now have a framework I can build on.
+From all these Librarian2.0 competencies I now have a framework I can build on.
 It has taken a while for me to develop the skills that most fourteen-year-olds seem to acquire automatically along with puberty and pimples.
 It's not easy to keep up with the young ones, who never seem to mistake their CSS for RSS, always know how to find something cool at bittorrent sites, and drink their code straight.
 Me, I can't even think straight.
 But it's a great time to be a librarian.

 0 comments: